-Mo Duffy Cobb is the Author of Unpacked: from PEI to Palawan (Pottersfield Press, 2017) .
-She is the Founder and Editor of Cargo Literary, a literary magazine that pursues transformational travel stories.
-She has an MFA from Vermont College of Fine Arts in creative nonfiction and has nurtured a relentless passion for travel and adventure since she was a young person.
-Her work has appeared in Understorey, Damselfly Press, Empty Mirror, Literary Mama and The Rumpus.
-She lives in exotic Prince Edward Island, Canada, and yes, she grows her own potatoes.
+Mo Duffy Cobb is the author of The Chemistry of Innovation (Island Studies Press, 2021) and Unpacked: from PEI to Palawan (Pottersfield Press, 2017).
+With an MFA from Vermont College of Fine Arts in creative nonfiction, she is the Founder and Editor of Cargo Literary, a literary magazine that pursues transformational travel stories, and now helps other writers tell their stories through her freelance work.
+Her work has appeared in Malahat Review, Montreal Writes, Write Magazine, Understorey, Damselfly Press, Empty Mirror, Literary Mama and The Rumpus.
+She lives in exotic Prince Edward Island, Canada, where is executive director of the PEI Writers Guild and the artistic director of Wild Threads Literary Festival.
+And yes - she grows her own potatoes.

 What a thrill for me to be going back to The Word on the Street Festival this weekend, the place where four years ago, I first pitched #Unpacked to a panel of publishers.
 I was terrified, but it worked!
 (For more about that or to pitch your own books, read the Atlantic Books Today feature).